 Cheonjeyeon Waterfall.
 Recognized as a UNESCO Global Geopark, the entirety of Jeju Island is a natural marvel, of which the lava tubes, Jusangjeolli Cliff and Cheonjeyeon Waterfall are just a couple of examples.

-While this waterfall may not be the most spectacular one you see in your lifetime, this natural wonder is South Korea’s prime one and a quite relaxing site to visit.
+While this waterfall may not be the most spectacular one you will see in your lifetime, this natural wonder is South Korea’s prime one and a quite relaxing site to visit.

 Nami Island.
 This famous touring and filming location is especially loved for its numerous tall trees.
 You can find chestnut, mulberry, and poplar trees here.
 K-drama fans from around the world are among the many travelers on this island.